lightcodes845/sturdy-fishstick/README.md

 * I decided to paginate the data viewed on the plot because the plot was getting a bit crowded with all 1000 genes.
 I also decided to paginate the top level phenotype term and top phenotype count filters because they are quite long and would not fit on the screen.

 ## Time spent on the project
 This project took me roughly 3days.
-I spent the first day reading the exercise, understanding the requirements and implementing the heatmap.
-I spent the second day implementing the filter controls and the landing page.
-I spent the third day implementing the search page and finishing touches.